-Decisions we make, and policies we set, affect local residents, businesses and organisations, so it's important they are involved from the start.
-We aim to work positively and proactively with our local communities to make sure they are fully informed, feel involved in the decision-making process and, have timely and meaningful opportunities to have a say on any proposals we make.
+Decisions we make, and policies we set, affect local residents, businesses and organisationsnow and in the future, so it's important they are that everyone has the opportunity to be involved from the start.
+We aim to work positively and proactively with our local communities to make sure they are fully informed, feel involved in the decision-making process and have timely and meaningful opportunities to have a say on planning matters upon which we consult any proposals we make.

-This Statement of Community Involvement (SCI) explains how we ensure that happens in the planning services that we provide.
+This Statement of Community Involvement (SCI) explains how we ensure this happens in the planning services that we provide.

 This SCI covers both the preparation and production of planning policy documents and how the community will be involved in decisions relating to planning applications.
-It also provides information on Planning Appeals, Planning Enforcement and Community Infrastructure Levy and Section 106.
+It also provides information on planning appeals, planning enforcement, the Community Infrastructure Levy and Section 106 legal agreements.